Akshay024/Akshay024/README.md

  - 👋 Hi, I'am Akshay Mehta
- -  👀 I hope to acquire skills in as many subfields of computer science research as I can, and if any opportunities come along that pique my interest, you can be sure that I will jump at the chance to pursue them.
+ -  👀 I hope to acquire skills in software development and data science, and if any opportunities come along that pique my interest, you can be sure that I will jump at the chance to pursue them.
  -  🌱 I’m currently majoring in Electrical Engineering department at IIT Kanpur.
- -  💞 I’m looking to collaborate on ... anything really..
+ -  💞 I’m looking to collaborate on
  -   📫 How to reach me ?
 Contact me via gmail id is akshaymehta029@gmail.com or on akshaym@iitk.ac.in

 <!--